 Children can choose between bringing a packed lunch from home or hot lunches.
 The meals are delivered to the school daily and are provided by Local Food Links.
 Children will be offered high quality food on a three week cycle of menus including vegetarian options.
 All children in Reception, Year 1 and Year 2 are entitled to a free hot meal, as are some older children whose families are receiving particular benefits.
 All our children stay to lunch and everyone eats in the school hall.
-The children have the chance to enjoy a leisurely meal chatting to their friends, supervised by the lunchtime supervisors and Mrs Wrixon or Mr Hull.
+The children have the chance to enjoy a leisurely meal chatting to their friends, supervised by the lunchtime supervisors and Ms Locke or Mr Field.
 When the weather is dry and warm the children can picnic on the school field.
-Again the school encourages parents to provide a healthy packed lunch for their children.
-(For more details about school policy on healthy snacks, drinks and packed lunches see page 21.)
+Again the school encourages parents to provide a healthy packed lunch for their children (For more details about school policy on healthy snacks, drinks and packed lunches see page 22).

-Arriving and home time
+Arriving and Home Time

-Children are welcome in school from 8.30 onwards when either Mrs Wrixon, Mr Field or Mr Hull are on duty in the playground.
-School starts at 8.45.
-On rainy days the children can wait in the school hall from 8.30.
+Children are welcome in school from 8.30am onwards when either Ms Locke and Mr Field are on duty in the playground.
+School starts at 8.45am.
+On rainy days the children can wait in the school hall from 8.30am.
 Please ensure that your child arrives promptly.
 Late arrival can be upsetting for children and gives them a bad start to the day.

-The school day finishes at 3.15.
-Parents collect their children from the school playground.
+The school day finishes at 3.15pm.
+Parents/Carers collect their children from the school playground.
 Some of the older children walk home without adults but we expect younger children to be met.
 Again, please be punctual as children can become upset and worried if they are not collected on time.
 If you are unexpectedly delayed then please ring the office and we will look after your child until you arrive.